supercollider/supercollider.github.io/development/building-beagleboneblack.md

 4. `nano ~/mycode.scd`  #and add your code inside a s.waitForBoot. for example...
   * `s.waitForBoot{ {SinOsc.ar([400, 404], 0, 0.5)}.play }`
 5. `sudo reboot`  #and the sound should start after a few seconds. log in with ssh and `sudo pkill jackd && sudo pkill sclang` to stop it.

-sc3.7 (stable)
-—
-if you want to use the sc3.7 branch instead of sc master (unstable), the process is the same except for the following additions:
-* in step5, after #2
-  * `git checkout 3.7`
-* in step5, after #12
-  * `sudo mv /usr/local/share/SuperCollider/SCClassLibrary/Common/GUI/Base/Model.sc /usr/local/share/SuperCollider/SCClassLibrary/Common/Core/`

 wheezy (older system)
 --